The 1+1+2 formalism for Scalar-Tensor gravity: Abstract

 \section{Abstract}

-We clarify a number of aspects of spherically symmetric solutions of non-minimally coupled scalar tensor theories using the 1+1+2 covariant approach.
-Particular attention is dedicated to the existence of a Schwarzschild solution and the applicability of Birkhoff's theorem in this case.
-We also present some new exact solutions.
+We use the 1+1+2 covariant approach to clarify a number of aspects of spherically symmetric solutions of non-minimally coupled scalar tensor theories.
+Particular attention is focused on the extension of Birkhoff's theorem and the nature of quasi-local horizons in this context.